renakdup/simple-dic/README.md

 - [x] Add auto-wiring for defaults primitives for auto-fillings
 - [x] Add supporting invocable class
 - [x] Add PSR7 interfaces in the ServiceContainer.php.
-- [ ] Add autowiring support for not binded classes.
+- [ ] Add autowiring support for not bind classes.
 - [ ] Add singleton setter and getter
 - [ ] Add singleton getting for ServiceContainer
 - [ ] Integrate CI